secretb0ss/Tempest/README.md

 - [spdlog](https://github.com/gabime/spdlog)

 # Installation
 Clone the source code from the repository
-Include the required dependencies
 Compile the source code
 Inject the dll with your preferred injector